eamsdev/MiniBlog/src/assets/posts/4_20230312_Event_Sourcing.md

 In event sourcing, projection refers to a read model or a view that represents a subset of the events in the event store.
 Unlike the events in the event store, which contains a complete history of things that have occurred in the past, a projection or a read model is represented in the form that is optimized for query, hence the name read model.

-Implementing projection by integrating with EventStoreDB will follow the following steps:
+Implementing projection by integrating with EventStoreDB will involve the following steps:

 1. A service, or a background service, subscribes to events that are published to the event store.